mrismanaziz/Reforestation/README.md

-## I used to work for a soft drink can crusher.
-It was soda pressing.
+## I used to be addicted to the hokey pokey, but I turned myself around.